When Chromecast Audio was announced, a lot of people want to know the advantages and disadvantages of Chromecast Audio vs Bluetooth.

 So, when streaming music, audio must be compressed (to reduce data) on your mobile device, transmitted in the air, then decompressed on the speaker.
-This usually degrade the audio quality significantly.
+This usually degrades the audio quality significantly.

 To address this issue, some vendors implemented aptX, a new proprietary codec for wireless audio (now owned by Qualcomm).
-Although aptX probably uses better algorithm, and improves the audio quality noticeably, it is far from what they claimed “lossless”.
+Although aptX probably uses a better algorithm and improves the audio quality noticeably, it is far from what they claimed “lossless”.

 To make it worse, aptX is not widely available.

-Just for you reference, Apple does not support aptX in iOS at all.
+Just for your reference, Apple does not support aptX in iOS at all.
 So you cannot get aptX on iPhone or iPad.
 Licensing cost is probably one consideration.

 For Chromecast Audio (or Chromecast), there is no compression in transmitting.
 Audio quality is only limited by the music source and the quality of your speaker.
 The 802.11ac WiFi connection is far more than sufficient for lossless audios.

-If you use analog output in Chromecast Audio, the DAC (Digital-to-analog converter) in Chromecast Audio is also a decent one, although not a high-end one.
+If you use the analogue output in Chromecast Audio, the DAC (Digital-to-analog converter) in Chromecast Audio is also a decent one, although not a high-end one.

 Of course, the audio quality also depends on the music source and your speaker.
 Chromecast Audio is usually not the bottleneck.
 But Bluetooth usually is the bottleneck for audio quality.